As an official document that confirms your name change, a deed poll is sufficient proof that you’re using your new name.

 Continue reading to find out more about enrolling your deed poll and whether you should consider this option when changing your name.

-A deed poll is a legal evidence that you have changed your name in good faith.
-This document serves as proof that you’re using the name publicly.
+A deed poll is legal evidence that you have changed your name in good faith.
+This document serves as proof that you’re using your new name publicly.

 A deed poll can be either unenrolled or enrolled.

 An unenrolled deed poll is a simple legal statement that you have changed your name.
 You can conveniently obtain an unenrolled deed poll by applying online without contacting a solicitor.

 An enrolled deed poll is officially registered at the Royal Courts of Justice in London.
 This type of deed poll is kept in the Enrolment Books of the Senior Courts of England & Wales for 5-10 years.
 After that, enrolled deed polls are stored indefinitely at the National Archives at Kew in Richmond, Surrey.